 Results?
 In the 15 years after menopause, women’s lumbar discs degenerated much more quickly.
 So if you’re feeling back pain, it’s important to act right away to protect your spine and your active future.

-When it comes to bodies and dealing with pain, we turn, as we often do, to our fabulous physical therapists, Meagan and Brianna.
+When it comes to bodies and dealing with arthritis or other pains, we turn, as we often do, to our fabulous physical therapists, Meagan and Brianna.

-According to Meagan and Bri, there are lots of possible causes, including muscular pain or strain, herniated disc, problems with the SI joint (stay tuned for more on that in an upcoming blog), kidney stones, and issues with your bones.
+According to Meagan and Bri, there are lots of possible causes, including muscular pain or strain, herniated disc, problems with the SI joint (stay tuned for more on that in an upcoming blog), kidney stones, and issues with your bone density.

 For women in midlife and menopause, additional common issues might be postural changes resulting from pregnancy, changes in exercise form and technique, poor stability, poor activation of your core, and poor breathing.
 Menopause and joint pain are often spoken in the same sentence, but many of the above factors can be mitigated through intention.